 Industrial & Manufacturing Photography | Las Vegas Nevada

 Industrial and manufacturing photography almost always begins with traveling to a location to scout the big spaces with the large equipment.
-And from there you would be working out which parts of 100 yards longs warehouses and manufacturing and assembly and production lines would convey the messages and ideas and services that the client wishes share at the trade shows and in the promotional materials and on the web site.
-On such a large scale of effort its best to identify the end-product and content by first identifying the message you wish to convey.
+And from there you would be working out which parts of 100 yards longs warehouses and manufacturing and assembly and production lines and manufacturing areas would convey the messages and ideas and services that the client wishes share at the trade shows and in the promotional materials and on the web site and social media.
+On such a large scale effort its best to identify the end-product and content by first identifying the message you wish to convey.
 It could be simple and it could be complex.
 Next would be to identify and locate resources for the required shot elements.
 The plan is- and becomes- your viable consensus and the execution is bringing all your hero images to life!

 At the outset I consider 4 items: Message / Resource / Plan / Execution

 Message – conveyed via visual content